 John for starters, the whole idea of gays dancing around in whatever little they can find is totally wrong.
 I dont mind gays, but when they come out and do something like that, on a sunday of all days, the day that families are arriving home from church and there kids are having to see this, give your head a shake and think that people dont want to see this kind of display on city streets.
 I'm all the way straight, and i dont dance up and down a street telling people that.
 If your gay, leave it to yourself...

 Oh Megan, perhaps it is you who ought to give yourself a shake....you say equal rights but not equal freedom of assembly or speech?
 If you really didn't like it that much, then don't look.
 How hard to understand is that?
+It's the same principle in which other cultures use to hold their parades and festivals.

 To tell people not to do it just because it grosses you out is just totally selfish.
 Let the GLBT folk do what they feel is needed: If anti-SSM marriage folk have a right to hold their ralles, don't the GLBT community have that same right to show themselves off?
 The word minority is rather widely based here in Canada, as I recall.